deccico/adrian2045.com/content/post/closest-point-to-a-segment.md

 //--------------------------------------------------------------------------------------------------------
 //author: Adrián Deccico - http://adrian.org.ar
 /*
-Description: calculate the closest point belonging to a given segment.
+Description: calculate the closest point on a segment to a point.
 Parameters:
 nSx1, nSy1 =  First point of the segment
 nSx2, int nSy2 = Second point of the segment